-Wealthy Boston merchant Peter Faneuil built and donated Faneuil Hall to the people of Boston in 1742.
-The first floor served as a public market space, and the second floor became the government meeting hall for local town politics.
-In 1805/6 Boston architect Charles Bulfinch expanded the Hall to its current appearance.
-To this day, the hall is still continuously used.
-Because Revolutionary meetings and protests took place so frequently at the hall in the 1760s and 70s, successive generations repeatedly gathered at the Hall during their own struggles over the meaning and legacy of American liberty.
-Abolitionists, women's suffragists, and labor unionists name just the largest of many groups and movements who have held protests, meetings, and debates at Faneuil Hall.
+For 275 years, Faneuil Hall remains a site of meetings, protests, and debate right up to this very day.
+Because Revolutionary-era meetings and protests took place so frequently at the hall, successive generations continued to gather at the Hall in their own struggles over the meaning and legacy of American liberty.
+Abolitionists, women's suffragists, and labor unionists name just the largest of groups who have held protests, meetings, and debates at Faneuil Hall.

 Peter Faneuil's Gift

 Peter Faneuil was the son of French Huguenot parents who emigrated to the colony of New York to escape persecution in Catholic France.
 When his parents died, Peter came to live with his uncle Andrew Faneuil in Boston.
 Andrew was a wealthy merchant in town, and evidently Peter became the favored nephew.
 When Andrew died in 1738, Peter inherited the majority of Andrew's estate and business.
 Virtually overnight Peter Faneuil became one of the wealthiest, if not the wealthiest, merchants in Boston at that time.
 Peter Faneuil traded in many commodities which only increased his wealth and prosperity.
 Indeed, part of his trade included African slaves in addition to sugar, molasses, wines, fish, and timber.
 Peter, however, did not have a family nor a legacy of his own.
 Separately, he also found the Boston's lack of a central public marketplace an especially problematic situation for a growing town.